EdanEA/russian-roulette/README.md

 [![Discord Bots](https://discordbots.org/api/widget/servers/305602159741763585.svg)](https://discordbots.org/bot/305602159741763585)
 # Russian Roulette
 ## What is this?
-To quote my favorite show:
-1: "What are you other than a shitty bot?"
-1: "That's all you know.
-Y'know?"
+To quote my favorite show:<br>1: "What are you other than a shitty bot?"<br>1: "That's all you know.
+Y'know?"<br><br>rr: "Damn.

-rr: "Damn.
 You're right, man.
 I suppose I'm but a shitty bot."

 ## Can I help?
-I guess.
-Just--please--don't rape me, I'm but a little boy.
+I guess.<br>Just--please--don't rape me, I'm but a little boy.
 D:

 ## Anywhere the bot's on?
 It's here (fancy widget):